omk88/ouroborosAI/README.md

 - App saved previous conversations to load them again whenever needed.

-- Users can purchase monthly or yearly subscriptions that are managed by the Google payments API.
+- Users can purchase monthly or yearly subscriptions that are managed by the Google payments API and Google Cloud Pub/Sub.

 - Users can purchase different quantities of credits.